 Availability: Daily departures 8 AM.
 Minimum 4 adult pax. -weather permitting-.

 Season: December 8th – March 31st

 - Pick-up and transportation Hotel-Marina-Hotel.

-- Highly qualified & bilingual expedition guides
+- Highly qualified & bilingual expedition leaders and naturalist guides.

 - Lecture on humpback whale ecology and conservation.